 In May each year the Town's People and Traders attend the Banner Making Event (open to visitors), to choose the flags to display on their buildings in return for a small contribution for maintenance, errection and the volunteer Battle Field Societies wider work.

 Visitors are most welcome to see Medieval Banners being made, ask questions and discover the heritage Tewkesbury is famous for.
+There is a short film and Street photos, click 'See the Flags' button further down.

 Car Parking is available on street (1 hour) and a short walk away, please look for car park signs near the Town Hall or click the button above to view the Location Map.